monkeyband114/campaignmanager/README.md

 ## Overview

-This is a research report that provides comprehensive documentation for the Django Ad Campaign Manager project.
+This is a documentation for the Django Ad Campaign Manager project.
 The project is designed to manage advertising campaigns and is divided into two major components: the backend, which utilizes Django Rest Framework (DRF) and drf-yasg for API documentation, and the frontend, built with Next.js and Tailwind CSS.

 ## Project Structure